jimburton/M269/tutorials/practice-block-two/README.md

    Suppose we have an unsorted collection, `C`, where `n` is the number of elements in `C`.
 Bubble Sort begins by comparing the first element of `C`, `a`, to the second, `b`.
-If `a` is greater than `b`, we swap their values.
+If `a` is greater than `b`, we swap them.
 Then we compare the second element, `b`, to the third element, `c`.
 Again, if `b` is greater than `c`, we swap.
 We carry on in this way to the end of the collection, and call this the "first pass".
 By the end of the first pass the